stuart-little/raku-file-directory-bubble/README.md

 ```

 Starting with a file, walk up its parent list until a callback function (of your choosing) returns false.
 Returns the list of parents for which the callback holds.

+Starting with the `$file` you pass in, it builds the increasingly longer lists of ancestors, as in

+  * `$file, parent`

+  * `$file, parent, parent-of-parent`

+  * etc.

+The predicate `&cond` is called on these lists, so there's quite a bit of generality built into the kinds of conditions you can check for.

+The iteration stops when `&cond` first returns false, giving you back the last list of parents *before* that happened.

 ### sub noChildrenExcept